oVirt/ovirt-site/source/feature/pkireduce.html.md

 ### Prerequisites

-File RFE against libvirt to allow sending generic messages between libvirt and libvirtd for vdsm to be able to communicate with other vdsm during migrationCreate, or use the engine as a transport, or make the engine issue migrationCreate to destination.
+Move migrationCreate to engine, once sanlock is used all over, so that vdsm will not need to send migrationCreate to the other vdsm.
+Or File RFE against libvirt to allow sending generic messages between libvirt and libvirtd for vdsm to be able to communicate with other vdsm during migrationCreate.

 ### PKI